JGPorteous/eiab/README.md

 # Echolink-In-A-Box

-Installation Scripts for Echolink in a Box
+## Software Installation Scripts for Echolink in a Box

 To install, run this on a NanoPi running Ubuntu:
 ```